brotatotes/bht-automation/bht gen 3/Revelation/Chapter 12/Revelation 12 5 bht.md

 # Revelation 12:5 Commentary Help Text

 ## BHT:
-The depiction of a powerful and vigorous man child in this context highlights qualities of masculinity, strength, and authority.
-The imagery of ruling with a rod of iron signifies an unwavering reign, comparable to a shepherd guiding and protecting his flock.
-This may symbolize the universal expansion of the church's influence, where truth and righteousness prevail worldwide.
-It could also allude to a specific historical period, such as Constantine's reign, which marked the church's protection from persecution.
-Ultimately, the man child's purpose is to shepherd and care for all nations with resolute strength.
+The event holds deep significance, as it mirrors the divine Son and those united with Him.
+Emphasizing masculinity, the Son's power and vigor are highlighted.
+The Son tends to all nations with a rod of iron, ruling as a shepherd, not through force but protective care.
+His manhood is evident from birth, as He possesses the properties of strength.
+By wielding a scepter of iron, the Son ensures the universal spread of truth and righteousness, shepherding all nations under His guidance.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "On the deep significance of this term, see on :.-"
+1. "On the deep significance of this term."
-2. "A rod is for long-continued obstinacy until they submit themselves to obedience [BENGEL]"
+2. "A rod is for long-continued obstinacy until they submit themselves to obedience."
-3. "Any interpretation which ignores this must be wrong."
+3. "What took place primarily in the case of the divine Son of the woman, shall take place also in the case of those who are one with Him."

 ### Albert Barnes:
 1. "That the church would become universal - or that the principles of truth and righteousness would prevail everywhere on the earth."
-2. "That the ascendency of religion over the understandings and consciences of people would be irresistible - as firm as a government administered under a scepter of iron; yet, (c)That it would be rather of a character of protection than of force or violence, like the sway which a shepherd wields over his flock."
+2. "That the ascendency of religion over the understandings and consciences of people would be irresistible - as firm as a government administered under a scepter of iron; yet."
-3. "Why may we not suppose the reference to be to the time of Constantine, when the church came under his protection; when it was effectually and finally saved from pagan persecution; when it was rendered safe from the enemy that waited to destroy it?"
+3. "That it would be rather of a character of protection than of force or violence, like the sway which a shepherd wields over his flock."

 ### Marvin Vincent:
 1. "The correct reading is arsen, the neuter, not agreeing with the masculine individual but with the neuter of the genus.
 The object is to emphasize, not the sex, but the quality of Masculinity - power and vigor."
-2. "To rule.
-Lit., to shepherd or tend."
+2. "To rule: lit., to shepherd or tend."
-3. "Was caught up."
+3. "Was caught up.
+Compare Acts 23:10; Jude 1:23."

 ### Philip Schaff:
 1. "The object is not simply to tell us that the 'son' is a male, which as a son he must be, but to impress upon us the thought of his manhood, power, and force."